Why Train Employees for Reputation Management

 3. Documentation Requirements

-Teach staff how to properly record incidents by:
+Teach staff to preserve evidence by:

-• Taking screenshots of posts or comments
+• Taking screenshots of social media posts or comments.

 Setting Up and Tracking Training Results